ABOUT THE WEBINAR

 WHO SHOULD LISTEN?

-- Have been rejected by agents and editors, and want to evaluate why their novel didn’t make the cut
+- Writers who have been rejected by agents and editors, and want to evaluate why their novel didn’t make the cut

-- Want a professional critique by a literary agent specializing in their market
+- Writers who want a professional critique by a literary agent

-- Have only self-published, but now are considering traditional publishing
+- Writers who have only self-published, but now are considering traditional publishing

-- Have non-juvenile publishing credits are making the jump to young adult and middle-grade.
+- Anyone with non-novel publishing credits considering making the jump to fiction writing